storj/design-docs/20240927-multiple-object-deletion.md

 - The requester's API key
 - The bucket from which objects will be deleted
 - An indication of whether governance mode Object Lock restrictions should be bypassed
+- An indication of whether quiet mode should be enabled.
+  - With quiet mode enabled, only errors are returned; information about successful deletions is omitted from responses.
+Supporting this mode would allow us to save bandwidth on clients that use it.
 - A list of objects to delete

 The endpoint must respond with the following information: